Celebrities Who Were Apprenitces

-An Apprenticeship is the perfect way to get to the top in the Catering industry.
-Take these two for example, both now own a load of restaurants all over the world, feature regularly on the tele, have themselves loads of books, and quite frankly are living the chefs dream!
-Both did catering Apprenticeships before making it and both now have their own Apprenticeship programmes!
+An Apprenticeship is the perfect way to get to the top in the catering industry.
+Take these two for example, both now own a load of restaurants all over the world, feature regularly on the television, have published loads of books, and quite frankly are living the chef’s dream!
+Both started their careers with a catering Apprenticeship and support Apprenticeships as a fantastic route into the industry.

-When your Dad’s a Beatle, you’d be forgiven for thinking you’d probably walk straight into a job.
-Probably of a musical nature if you’re born with the same genius as Sir Paul, but not Stella.
-Stella, queen of fashion, became a Tailor’s Apprenticeship with Saville Row as she was developing her Fashion skills down in that there London before going on to open her own boutique.
+When your Dad’s Paul McCartney, there’s a pretty good chance he’d have some contacts in the fashion industry.
+However, Stella, queen of fashion, became a Tailor’s Apprentice with Saville Row as she was developing her fashion skills down in London before going on to open her own boutique.
 She even designed the London 2012 Olympics kit for Team GB!

 Sir Ian McKellen

-Even wise old Gandalf the Grey started his career as an Apprentice.
-Well not actually Gandalf himself, as he’s the fountain of all knowledge since time began, but actor Sir Ian McKellen was.
+Even wise old Gandalf The Grey started his career as an Apprentice.
+Well not actually Gandalf himself but actor Sir Ian McKellen was.
 Sir Ian started his career with a theatre company down in Coventry years ago where he studied an Acting Apprenticeship for 3 years.
-You might not expect to find an Acting Apprenticeship anymore, but they are about albeit fleeting.
+You might not expect to find an Acting Apprenticeship anymore, but they are about albeit fleetingly.
 Eyes peeled, it served Sir Ian bloody well!

 Sir Alex Ferguson